ekino/drupal-debug/README.md

 * cacheFilePath: Required.
 The location of the cached container definition file.
 * resourcesCollection: Required.
 An `ResourcesCollection` instance (the resources to watch).

-#### Watch Hooks Implementations
+#### Watch Modules Hooks Implementations
 * cacheFilePath: Required.
-The location of the cached hooks implementations file.
+The location of the cached modules hooks implementations file.
-* resourcesCollection: Required .An `ResourcesCollection` instance (the resources to watch).
+* resourcesCollection: Required.
+An `ResourcesCollection` instance (the resources to watch).

 #### Watch Routing Definitions
 * cacheFilePath: Required.
 The location of the cached routing file.